simonebraga/software_engineering_project_2020/RASD/RASD.md

 ## Reference Documents
 ## Document Structure

 **Section 1** is an overall introduction to the application.
 It includes the description of the main functionalities of the application, an analysis of scenarios in which the application works, the list of the potential users of the application with a concise description of the possible interactions and the definition of world-level goals.
-Also, some meta-informations are included, like revision history, references, and explanation of the conventions occurring in the document.
+Also, some meta-data are included, like revision history, references, and explanation of the conventions occurring in the document.

 **Section 2** includes the domain assumptions, a detailed description of the shared phenomena and a formal description of the domain carried out using UML class and state diagrams.
 The purpose of this section is to exhaustively describe the entities and the scenarios that the application must interact with, to be able, in the following sections, to focus only on the application requirements.